Knew Health • March 27, 2018

 • If your hsCRP levels are high, simple lifestyle changes will nearly always get those levels down

-• If lifestyle changes aren’t enough and/or if your other lab work indicates a more serious issue, your Health Coach may consult with our Medical Team to refer you to a Functional Medicine physician for further investigation
+• If lifestyle changes aren't enough and/or if your other blood work indicates a more serious issue, your Health Coach may consult with our Medical Team to refer you to a Functional Medicine physician for further investigation

 It's becoming widely recognized that inflammation is a driving cause behind some of the world's most common, and most deadly, chronic diseases.